-The DEHCR solicited general public comment by posting information about the 2015 Consolidated Annual Performance and Evaluation Report (CAPER) on the DEHCR's website, holding a public hearing, and accepting e-mailed comments.
-The DEHCR read, responded to, and recorded every e-mail received.
-To the extent possible, the DEHCR incorporated public comments into the 2015 CAPER.
+Consistent with its Communication Plan, DEHCR posted notice in the May 23, 2017 and May 30, 2017 issues of the Wisconsin State Journal that a public hearing would be held for input regarding the CAPER.
+A Public Hearing was held on June 7th at 101 E. Wilson St., Madison, WI 53707.
+DEHCR posted the draft 2017 Consolidated Annual Performance and Evaluation Report (CAPER) on the Division's website.
+DEHCR read, responded to, and recorded every e-mail received.
+To the extent possible, DEHCR incorporated public comments into the 2017 CAPER.

-CR-45 MONITORING
+CR-45 CDBG